Moon Castle: The Space Adventure: Voice cast

 The Cantonese version of the film has a voice cast including Michael Tse, Kate Tsui and Evergreen Mak Cheung-ching.

 Production

-The film emphasizes importance of family.
+The film emphasizes the importance of family.
 Yu said "Unlike the mostly fun plots in the previous two sequels, we play up the love theme this time."

 Release

 The film was scheduled to be released on Friday January 28, 2011, in Mainland China.
 Yu Tak-wai, the creative director of Creative Power Entertaining, stated that the film was scheduled to be released in Hong Kong, Macau, and Taiwan later during the year 2011.
 It was released in China on January 21, 2011, during the Chinese New Year.

 Reception

 Box office

 A 2011 China Daily article stated that the film was predicted to make over 150 million yuan ($25 million US).
 The film earned CN¥139.250 million at the Chinese box office.

+Awards

+In 2011, the movie was shortlisted for the Magnolia Award at the 17th Shanghai Television Festival.